 Section 3: Contracting Procedures

-All contracts must be reviewed by the Vice President of Administrative and Legal Services/General Counsel prior to signature.
+All contracts must be reviewed by NSHE General Counsel prior to signature.

-A signed contract must be on file in the vice president of Finance and Administrative Services office prior to the effective date of the contract.
+A signed contract must be on file in the Chief Financial Officer’s office prior to the effective date of the contract.

 The Facilities Management & Planning department is responsible for coordinating and processing on-site Facility Use Agreements for the college.